Supporting Neurodiverse Staff Whilst we are Working Differently

 The National Autistic Society have comprehensive guidance that includes useful strategies for managing autistic staff effectively.
 Many of these are relevant to the changing environment we now find ourselves within, during which different ways of working and communicating may cause anxieties additional to those directly related to coronavirus.

 Considering What Adjustments Could Be Put In Place

 Each individual may be affected differently by their neurodivergence.
 Some common examples include that:

-Some of the usual distractions and obstacles usually present in the workplace may no longer be difficulties when the member of staff is working within their own home.
-However, they may have been replaced with new or different challenges, especially when working with family members or alongside parenting.
+Some of the usual distractions and obstacles usually present in the workplace may no longer be difficulties if the member of staff is working within their own home.
+However, they may be replaced with new or different challenges, especially when working with family members or alongside parenting.

 Whether the neurodivergence amounts to a disability or not, it makes sense for managers to approach the situation with patience and understanding and try to make changes that will help to improve a team members health and well-being.

 It is important to understand the barriers experienced by staff in relation to their job.
 This will help with the consideration of appropriate reasonable adjustments.
 This factsheet outlines a range of typical challenges faced by staff who are neurodivergent, and lists some potential measures that may support and enable the individual.

 Often small, simple changes to working arrangements or responsibilities will be all that are required.